MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/getting-started/lnxGettingStarted.md

 [PowerShell-DSC-for-Linux](https://github.com/Microsoft/PowerShell-DSC-for-Linux/releases/tag/v1.2.1-0)
 repository in the repository.

-To install DSC, install the package that is appropriate for your Linux system (.rpm or .deb) and OpenSSL version (ssl_098 or ssl_100), and architecture (x64/x86).
+To install DSC, install the package that is appropriate for your Linux system (.rpm or .deb), OpenSSL version, and architecture (x64/x86).
 RPM packages are appropriate for CentOS, Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and Oracle Linux.
 DEB packages are appropriate for Debian GNU/Linux and Ubuntu Server.
-The ssl_098 packages are appropriate for computers with OpenSSL 0.9.8 installed while the ssl_100 packages are appropriate for computers with OpenSSL 1.0 installed.

 > [!NOTE]
-> Support for DSC Linux is limited up to Open SSL version 1.1.
+> Support for DSC Linux OpenSSL up to version 1.1.
+To determine the installed OpenSSL version,
-> To determine the installed OpenSSL version, run the command openssl version.
+> run the command `openssl version`.

 Run the following command to install DSC on a CentOS 7 x64 system.